abbourne/abbourne.github.io/content/tracknut/about_velodromes.md

 The [Milton Velodrome](http://www.mattamynationalcyclingcentre.ca/en/the-centre/Cycling-Track.asp), conforms to the dimensions of a [UCI Class 1 velodrome](http://www.uci.ch/track/news/article/what-you-should-know-about-velodromes/): a 250-metre long, 7-metre wide timber track constructed from smooth, untreated Siberian Spruce, with 42-degree banked bends and 13-degree banked straights.
 Check out the view of the track below:

-{{< figure src="/images/View-of-Milton-Velodrome-annotated.jpg" title="A View of the Milton Velodrome" caption="Looking from the top of the banking along the finishing straight">}}
+{{< figure src="../img/View-of-Milton-Velodrome-annotated.jpg" title="A View of the Milton Velodrome" caption="Looking from the top of the banking along the finishing straight" class="center">}}

-{{< figure src="/images/track-markings-1.png" title="Standard Velodrome Markings" caption="This diagram shows all the markings on a 250 meter track">}}
+{{< figure src="../img/track-markings-1.png" title="Standard Velodrome Markings" caption="This diagram shows all the markings on a 250 meter track" class="center">}}

 The track is divided into sections as follows: